 Yes.
-Unless you already had coronavirus or recently traveled to affected areas and didn't disclose that when you applied, your policy will cover you if you pass away due to COVID-19.
+Unless you already had COVID-19 or recently traveled to affected areas and didn't disclose that when you applied, your policy will cover you if you pass away due to COVID-19.
 Life insurance companies cannot change the terms of coverage for active policies, so anyone who was covered remains covered.

-Has coronavirus made it harder to get a new life insurance policy?
+Has COVID-19 made it harder to get a new life insurance policy?

-If you've been infected with COVID-19 or have recently traveled to a region with a heavy outbreak of coronavirus, applying for life insurance could take longer and be much more expensive.
-More recently, some insurers have stopped selling policies to customers above a certain age.
+If you've been infected with the coronavirus or have recently traveled to a region with a heavy outbreak, applying for life insurance could take longer and be much more expensive.
+More recently, some insurers have stopped selling policies to customers older than a certain age.
 Terms and rates may change as life insurance providers continue adjusting to the situation.